 Imagine the enormous effort to carve these elaborate structures with a simple hammer and chisel.
 Surely, by any measure this was a monumental act of faith.
 Notice that Maltese cross, a symbol of early Christianity.
 The early Christians, for safety, communicated with codes and symbols.

 Meli: Ten years ago when they needed a house they carved it out, but, they left the holes which used to be the pigeon holes.
-They worked on it for five or six years, and these beautiful carpets — that is her dowry carpet.
+They worked on it for about five, six years, and these beautiful carpets — that one is her dowry carpet.
 She did it before she got married.

-While the cliff-side caves we just toured were for permanent residences, nearby, at Kaymakli, we find a different kind of cave.
+While the cliff side caves we just toured were for permanent residences, nearby, at Kaymaklı, we find a different kind of cave.
 When invading armies passed through the area, entire communities lived in underground hideouts like these for months at a time.

 This is a remarkable example of their determination to live free and true to their faith.
-Networks of streets and plazas, kitchens, small living spaces and ventilation ducts were carved into seven underground stories giving refuge to 2,000 people.
+Networks of streets and plazas, kitchens, small living spaces, and ventilation ducts were carved into seven underground stories to give as many as 2,000 people refuge.

-But for us, back to fresh air and sunshine, and we're on our way again!
+But for us, back to the fresh air and sunshine, and we're on our way again!

 Cappadocia is fairly touristy and there are plenty of tourist class hotels.
-This one is a noble attempt to fit the environment.
-But anyone wanting to go local, certainly can.
+But anyone wanting to go local certainly can.

 We're staying in the family-run Green Motel.
-It's small and friendly with comfortable, clean rooms and it's just outside of Avenos.
+It's small and friendly with comfortable, clean rooms and it's just outside of Avanos.
 Let's head into town.

 We're taking the footbridge across the river.
 The red soil along the banks gives this river and the valley its name — the Red River Valley.
 And the clay that colors the river has for centuries been worked into distinctive pottery.